frankiesardo/icepick/README.md

 }
 ```

+It works for `Activities`, `Fragments` or any object that needs to serialize its state on a `Bundle` (e.g. mortar's [ViewPresenters](https://github.com/square/mortar/blob/master/mortar/src/main/java/mortar/ViewPresenter.java))

-Icepick can also generate the instance state code for your Custom Views:
+Icepick can also generate the instance state code for custom Views:

 ```java
 class CustomView extends View {